kahunacohen/real-world-fp/README.md

   }
 }
 ```
-This is kind of better.
+This is *kind* of better.
 Now when we need a new kind of report, we can just write a class that is only concerned
 with the report format; however, there are some serious problems with our implementation:

 * it's unnecessarily verbose, which makes it hard to read and introduces more opportunities for bugs.
-* It mutates local variables including `employeeTotal` (among others) and the instance
+* It mutates instance and local variables in-place.
-variable `employees`.
 Not only is this unnecessary, it makes it harder to reason about.
-Who changed what variable?
+Who changed what variable and where?
 It also contributes to the verbosity as stated above.
 * Writing tests is unnecessarily hard.
 Because we are reading and writing to the file system, we have to ensure those files
 exist, are writable before each test and are removed after.